Are Classification Robustness and Explanation Robustness Really Strongly Correlated? An Analysis Through Input Loss Landscape: Conclusion

 \section{Conclusion}

-In summary, our study challenges the previous conclusion: explanation robustness and classification robustness are strongly correlated through an analysis of the input loss landscape w.r.t explanation loss.
-Leveraging TRADES ~\cite{zhang2019theoretically}, which allows precise control over explanation robustness by adjusting classification robustness, we observe that increasing explanation robustness does not necessarily result in a flatter input loss landscape in relation to explanation loss.
-This is in contrast to the observation where enhancing classification robustness leads to a flatter input loss landscape w.r.t classification robustness.
-We further present a novel algorithm designed to flatten the input loss landscape w.r.t explanation loss, addressing this apparent contradiction.
-Our results demonstrate that our proposed algorithm effectively influences explanation robustness without altering classification robustness, highlighting the potential lack of a strong correlation between explanation robustness and classification robustness.
+This study challenges the widely held assumption that explanation robustness and classification robustness are strongly correlated.
+By systematically control classification robustness, we demonstrate that increasing explanation robustness does not necessarily result in a flatter input loss landscape for explanation loss.
+This finding contrasts with the well-established observation that enhancing classification robustness leads to a flatter input loss landscape for classification loss.
+These results reveal a fundamental difference in how these two types of robustness are influenced by adversarial training.
+To address this discrepancy, we propose \ours, a novel algorithm that explicitly flattens the input loss landscape for explanation loss.
+Our experiments show that this approach effectively improves explanation robustness without affecting classification robustness, providing evidence that these two forms of robustness are not inherently linked.
+This decoupling highlights the importance of separately considering and optimizing explanation and classification robustness to ensure the reliability and trustworthiness of AI systems, particularly in high-stakes domains such as healthcare, autonomous driving, and finance.

+Our findings emphasize the need for future research to further explore the relationship between these two types of robustness.
+In the future, we will theoretically investigate why adversarial training can improve explanation robustness in certain cases and what underlying mechanisms differentiate the behavior of classification and explanation robustness under adversarial attacks.
+A deeper understanding of these mechanisms will provide valuable insights into designing more robust and interpretable AI systems capable of maintaining both predictive accuracy and trustworthy explanations under adversarial conditions.